3mpirical/ufo-sightings/README.md

 # UFO Hotspots 2.0 Directions

 ## Overview
-Thanksfor taking the time to look at my work.
+Thanks for taking the time to look at my work!
 For this project I tried to use a react frontend (I never got to build it out), rails api backend, and a postgis (postgresql with gis native extension) database.

 First I made the requested commands for populating sightings from our CSV file and outputing the json file with sightings by hotspot.
 The sightings:populate command takes about a minute depending on your hardware, and the sightings:json_by_hotspot command takes about ten seconds.
 I used the Prallel gem to try and speed the execution of these.